PBorocz/raindrop-io-py/README.md

 ## Setup

-You must register your application at https://app.raindrop.io/settings/integrations.
+You need an API token from Raindrop.io to use this package.

-### Register & Create a API token at [https://app.raindrop.io/settings/integrations](app.draindrop.api/settings/integrations)
+- Register & create a token:

+    - Go to [app.draindrop.api/settings/integrations](https://app.raindrop.io/settings/integrations) and "+ create new app".

+    - Give it a descriptive name and then select the app you just created.

+    - Select "Create test token" and copy the token provided.

-### Save your API Token into your environment.
+- Save your token into your environment:

-We use python-dotenv so a simple .env (or .envrc) file containing an entry for RAINDROP_TOKEN will suffice:
+    - We use python-dotenv so a simple .env (or .envrc) file containing an entry for your token will suffice:

 ```
-# -*- mode: yaml;-*-
-RAINDROP_TOKEN=790db7cf-aSample-API-Token.01234567890-abcdefghf
+RAINDROP_TOKEN=01234567890-abcdefghf-aSample-API-Token-01234567890-abcdefghf
 ```

 ## API Usage